 Contact Us Today

-If you’re worried about the future of your family, reach out to Grief Recovery Center today.
-Our licensed family counselors in Houston can help you restore harmony to your family.
+If you’re worried about the future of your family, reach out to Grief Recovery Center in Houston, TX today.
+Our licensed family counselors can help you restore harmony to your family.
 Working together, you’ll see that there is hope for your future.
 We also offer consultations by phone.

-Contact Grief Recovery Center to schedule a phone consultation by calling us at (832) 413-2410 today.
+Contact Grief Recovery Center in Houston, TX to schedule a phone consultation by calling us at (832) 413-2410 today.